AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49849-customer-email-was-replaced-with-paypal-email.md

 1. Go to **[!UICONTROL Catalog]** > **[!UICONTROL Products]**, and create a simple product.
 1. Complete the guest checkout using GraphQL.
 For more, refer to the [GraphQL checkout tutorial](https://developer.adobe.com/commerce/webapi/graphql/tutorials/checkout/).
 1. Use [!DNL PayPal Express] as the payment method.
-1. Note the email you used in the step where you [set up your email for the cart](https://developer.adobe.com/commerce/webapi/graphql/tutorials/checkout/set-email-address/).
+1. Note the email you used in the step where you [set up your email for the cart](https://developer.adobe.com/commerce/webapi/graphql/tutorials/checkout/set-email-address/) in Adobe Commerce Developer Documentation.
 1. After the order is placed, go to the Adobe Commerce Admin and check the email in the created order.

 <u>Expected results</u>: